Bonyaha/Rate-repository-app/README.md

 		],
 ```
 I did this because Eslint gave me an error in App.js file in this line: **import { StatusBar } from 'expo-status-bar'**

+I've added file advancedFeatures.ini to the path C:/Users/your user name/.android with this content:
+Vulkan = off
+GLDirectMem = on

+it was neccesary because Chrome browser didn't open on emulator

 ## Comands:
 1.npm start - start the Expo development tools
 2. npm run lint - check linting rules2.